Cervical cancer treatment by stage

 - Surgery to remove the lower colon, rectum, bladder, cervix, vagina, ovaries, and nearby lymph nodes (pelvic exenteration).
 Pelvic exenteration is usually reserved for extremely advanced or recurrent cases of cervical cancer.

-Brigham and Women's Hospital or at Dana-Farber's Inpatient Hospital located within Brigham and Women's Hospital.
+Center team either at Brigham and Women's Hospital or at Dana-Farber's Inpatient Hospital located within Brigham and Women's Hospital.

 Hysterectomy.
 The uterus is surgically removed with or without other organs or tissues.
 In a total hysterectomy, the uterus and cervix are removed.
 In a total hysterectomy with salpingo-oophorectomy, (a) the uterus plus one (unilateral) ovary and